hudochenkov/postcss-sorting/README.md

 Also available as [Sublime Text], [Atom], [VS Code], and [Emacs] plugin.

-Lint style sheets order with [stylelint-order].
+Lint and autofix style sheets order with [stylelint-order].

 ## Features